 Fire Department Museum: This little museum talks about all the big events for the Fire Department in San Francisco.
 You get to see one of the first fire engines in SF (it's so cute!) and memorabilia from the 100+ years the fire department has been around.
 They also have a small exhibit on the 1906 earthquake.
 Many of the items shown burned in the hot flames that started shortly after the quake hit.
 It's a little off the beaten path and free to visit.

 Wells Fargo Museum: The Wells Fargo Museum in the Financial District also has a small exhibit on the 1906 earthquake and fire.
 This one's great because it shows a map of the damaged areas.
 You will also see a few articles about the destruction.
 The image below also shows the headline from the local SF newspaper the day after it hit.

 SF Public Library Walking Tours: The SF Public Library offers several free walking tours every day.
-At the moment, they offer three tours dedicated to the impact of the 1906 earthquake and fire.
-Two take you through the downtown area, which suffered the most due to number of people and the buildings in this area at the time.
-The third one takes you through the Presidio area, which is where many people ended up staying due to the loss of their home after this same earthquake.
+At the moment, they offer two tours dedicated to the impact of the 1906 earthquake and fire.
+Both take you through the downtown area, which suffered the most due to number of people and the buildings in this area at the time.

 There are a few things for you to keep in mind if you find yourself in one while visiting.
 Here are some earthquake facts and tips to remember: